samchou0014/Data-Science-Portfolio/IBM Data Science Capstone Project/README.txt

 This directory contains all the files pertaining to the IBM Data Science Capstone Project.
+Further Project information can be found in "Project Introduction.ipynb"